AMU-Code-Squad/food-up/README.md

 #### Steps to set up ExpressJS

-* Since you have already got NodeJS installed, we can take help of the Node Package Manager (**NPM**) ,to proceed with the installation of ExpressJS.
+* Since you have already got NodeJS installed, we can take the help of the Node Package Manager (**NPM**), to proceed with the installation of ExpressJS.
 * Go to your terminal and run the command ```npm install express```
 * The node package manager will install the latest version of ExpressJS on your system.